Skip to main content

 Courses

-Students are required to enroll in a minimum of 6 credit hours per term or 12 credit hours per semester, 3 (term) or 6 (semester) of which can reflect the following language courses:
+Students are required to enroll in a minimum of 12 credit hours per semester (this means 6 credit hours per term of spring-summer combined).
+Interns may choose from the following courses according to language skills:

 In addition, students are required to register for the following courses:

-IAS 380R—Proofs of Cultural Immersion (3 credit hours, semester only)
+IAS 380R Proofs of Cultural Immersion (3 credit hours)

 Participants may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.